Fire Hydrant Maintenance Program

-The tests help determine that each hydrant has sufficient flow for firefighting.
-The hydrants are flushed to remove sediment.
-Residents in the nearby work area may experience a temporary discoloration or slight metallic taste in their drinking water - this is NOT a health issue.
-The water will clear on its own within a few hours after the testing is completed.
+The tests help determine if each hydrant has sufficient flow for firefighting.
+The hydrants are also flushed to remove sediment.
+When our crews “flush” the hydrants, we use a large amount of water and pressure.
+Residents in the nearby area may notice a temporary discoloration or slight metallic taste in their drinking water — this is NOT a health issue.
+The water will clear on its own within a few hours after we complete the testing.

-Signs that fire hydrant testing is being conducted in your area:
+Signs that fire hydrant testing is happening in your area:

 - Water on the ground around the hydrant

 - Air sputtering from the faucet

 If you notice discoloration or a slight distaste in your tap water from hydrant testing, please take the following steps:

 - Turn on the cold water in all your faucets and let it run for few minutes.
 If you live on a cul-de-sac or dead-end, it may take a little longer for the water to return to normal.

 - Avoid washing light colored laundry until the water clears.
 If you notice staining, rewash with a cold water detergent and do NOT use bleach — it can set stains when clothes are dried.

 If the flushing is causing a safety issue or property damage, customers can call (502) 569-3676.